9 reasons why Zambia should be on your bucket list!

 Sundowner at Lower Zambezi National Park Zambia

-The team of Tusk & Mane is setting up a Sundowner along the banks of the Zambezi river.
+The team of Classic Zambia is setting up a Sundowner along the banks of the Zambezi river.

 Kyle & Sarah of Tusk & Mane at the fireplace in Lower Zambezi National Park ZambiaKyle & Sarah of Tusk & Mane at the fireplace in Lower Zambezi National Park ZambiaSunset a Lower Zambezi National Park Zambia

-From sundowners to the fireplace at sunset – the camp owners will be at your side!
+From sundowners to the fireplace at sunset – the camp owners like Kyle and his wive Sarah will be at your side!

 Read all about the lodges & camps we tested while in Zambia!

 So, if these aren’t enough good reasons for you to visit, then here are some more technical arguments.
-Zambia is quite easy to reach via it’s capital city Lusaka and the modern international airport.
+Zambia is quite easy to reach via its capital city Lusaka and the modern international airport.
 We flew into Lusaka with Ethiopian Airlines (which has one of the most modern fleets) from Vienna with a stop in Addis Abeba.
-Usually the flights go to Lusaka directly from Addis Abeba, but we had an additional short stop in Harare to drop off and pick up passengers (while we stayed in the aircraft for about 45 minutes).
+Other options include flying Qatar or Emirates or starting the trip in Livingstone at Victoria Falls, where there’s also an international airport.

 flyzambia.com by Proflight Zambia